energy-policy-institute-uchicago/RP-orientation-2022/Geospatial Python/README.md

 conda update conda
 ```

-- **IMPORTANT: If you are working on a PC, you will Anaconda Prompt for all installation commands (through section 4).
-If you are working on a Mac, you do can use terminal once you installed a distribution of conda.
+- **IMPORTANT: If you are working on a PC, you will use Anaconda Prompt for all installation commands (through section 4).
+If you are working on a Mac, you can use terminal once you installed a distribution of conda.
 Simply type the same commands in the terminal.**

 ## 2 Creating a virtual environment
 - Create a folder where you would like to keep your virtual environment